rsur/docker-dmi-tcat/README.md

 **CAVEAT:** On first run, there's a chance that MariaDB database has not yet been initialized but TCAT is already running.
-To overcome this, turn off the containers as shown in 7) and turn it on again as in 5).
+To overcome this, turn off the containers as shown in 7) and turn them on again as in 5).

 ## TODO: Securing Installation